-Your clock is ticking, or rather your electronic watch is changing, according to a definition stemming from this heritage site – the GMT.
+Your clock is ticking, or rather your electronic watch is changing, according to a definition stemming from Maritime Greenwich – the GMT.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.